 - The chanting of mantras brings a sense of rhythm to our bodies while affecting our vitality and well-being.

 - Kundalini Yoga is highly recommended for those leading a busy life.
 It is easier to feel overwhelmed while involved in work on a stretch of 8 to 10 hours.
-The regular practice would ensure a sense of calmness and a clear, focused approach at work.
+Regular practice would ensure a sense of calmness and a clear, focused approach at work.

-It is recommended for beginners to take professional help for the gradual incorporation of Kundalini Yoga in your routine.
+It is recommended that beginners get professional help for the gradual incorporation of Kundalini Yoga in their routine.
 There are various health benefits associated, and Kundalini Yoga is also responsible for calming our brain muscles.
 This would allow you to lead a happy life and leave you striving for more positivity.
 A happy mind indeed has a similar impact on family members.
 It may appear impossible to practice given the intensity; however, if practiced in a suitable environment under a professional’s guidance, Kundalini Yoga is exceptionally blissful.